DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 | Dataset Version    | OCFL Object Version | 1-to-1..*    |
 | Datafile           | OCFL Content File   | 1-to-1       |

-### Versions
+### Versions vs Version Exports

-Each Dataset Version is exported from Dataverse (or the VaaS customer's own system) and stored in a separate OCFL Object Version.
+Each Dataset Version is exported from Dataverse (or from the VaaS client's own system) and stored in a separate OCFL Object Version.
 This means that there is a
 1-to-1 mapping between a Dataset Version Export and an OCFL Object Version.
 Note, however, that it is possible that one Dataset Version is exported multiple times.
 The mapping of a dataset version to an OCFL Object is therefore a 1-to-_n_ relationship (with _n > 0_)